Off-Road Vehicles in Chugach State Park

 A person under 14 years of age may not operate a vehicle in a state park unless accompanied by and under the direct supervision of a parent or person 21 years of age or older.
 Proof of age or a state identification card shall be presented at the request of a park ranger.
 11 AAC 12.110

 Description: Off Road Vehicles are allowed on logging roads from the trailhead up valley to the signed closure (Approx. 4.5 miles).
+Trail is closed to ATV’s December 1st through March 31st.
 The main trail follows the creek up the valley floor.
 Ride with care, as there are large trees in this area.
 11 AAC 20.015

 Fee: No fee at this trailhead.